 There was a time when I never would have missed out on including these services but any delay in adding them is down to my travel interests veering away from Tideswell and its surrounding area.
 Now that my attentions again are turning towards the Peak District as a handy location for walking in appealing countryside.
 Handily, these services go via such places as Eyam and Foolow.

 Between the two services, they offer a next to hourly service between Buxton and Tideswell for part of the day before each heads towards their different destinations.
 On Sundays, the frequency is more like two-hourly on the shared section of both routes.
 As for the complete routes, you are looking at around five journeys each way on weekdays and three each way on Sundays so it’s matter of doing some planning so as to make best use of the services for getting out and about.
-Even with that, they still remain useful and the fact that I can get to Eyam on them has been a little revelation for me; a walk around there could follow.
+Even with that, they still remain useful and the fact that I can get to Eyam on them has been a little revelation for me; a walk around there has come to pass.

 66: Swindon – Shrivenham – Faringdon – Oxford